 SchedulesReducing schedule variances by improving time management, productivity or estimates.

 Budget ControlReducing budget variances by improving estimates or efficiency.
-For example, a manager who uses reference class forecasting to improve the quality of project estimates.Finding ways to reduce costs.
+For example, a manager who uses reference class forecasting to improve the quality of project estimates.reduce costs.
 For example, an IT manager who does an analysis that indicates that a software package hosted in-house costs $4.5 million a year to operate and support with similar packages available as a cloud service for $900,000 a year.